mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 ====== ======== ====== ===========================
 1      yes      A1     Record type - ``Z``
 2-3    no       A2     Blank
 4-5    no       A2     Old zone name - any blank zone to be changed must appear in this column.
-Otherwise, blank “old zones,” terminate the scan.
+Otherwise, blank "old zones," terminate the scan.
 6-7    no       A2     New zone name
 8      no       A2     Blank
 9-10   no       A2     Old zone name